Sparticuz/chromium/README.md

 const puppeteer = require("puppeteer-core");
 const chromium = require("@sparticuz/chromium");

-// Optional: If you'd like to use the new headless mode. "chrome-headless-shell" is the default.
+// Optional: If you'd like to use the new headless mode. "shell" is the default.
-// NOTE: Because we build the chrome-headless-shell binary, this option does not work.
+// NOTE: Because we build the shell binary, this option does not work.
 //       However, this option will stay so when we migrate to full chromium it will work. chromium.setHeadlessMode = true;